Ircama/epson_print_conf/README.md

 Epson Printer Configuration tool via SNMP (TCP/IP)

 ## Features
-- Access the Epson printer via SNMP (TCP/IP)
+- Access the Epson printer via SNMP (TCP/IP; printer connected over Wi-Fi)
 - Print the advanced status of the printer, with the possibility to restrict the query to specific information
 - Other inspection features:
 	- Read and write EEPROM addresses